GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/cal_service.rst

     caldb.init()

 The calibration service is now ready to use.
+..
 To delete the existing database and start fresh, use the "wipe" option: ``caldb.init(wipe=True)``.
+    April2025, the wipe option appears to be broken.

 You can manually add processed calibrations with ``caldb.add_cal(<filename>)``, list the database content with ``caldb.list_files()``, and